-Heating and hot water Repair category 2 Notes I am advised by the Seller, the central heating boiler was installed in 2011.
-I am further advised, the boiler was last serviced in February 2022.
-Informed opinion suggests that boilers have a life expectancy between 10 and 20 years depending on the quality of the boiler and whether or not regular maintenance has been carried out.
-Future repair or replacement should be anticipated.
+Heating and hot wa ter

+Repair category 2

+Notes The electrical heating system is of an older design and replacement in the medium term should be anticipated.
 It is assumed that the heating and hot water systems have been properly serviced and maintained on a regular basis and installed in accordance with the relevant regulations.
-Boilers and central heating systems should be tested and serviced by a Gas Safe registered contractor on an annual basis to ensure their safe and efficient operation. -- --
+Heating systems should be tested on an annual basis to ensure their safe and